 I was born and raised, in a tiny tranquil village of Aith-Irathen in the mountainous region of Kabylie, northeast of Algiers, Algeria.
 Since I was the youngest of my siblings, all the women of my family kept a close eye on me.
 One way I had to keep me occupied was to spend lots of time in the kitchen because that is the center of our universe…our home.

 Surrounded by women prepping and preparing all the elements of our daily meal was intriguing and pleasurable.
 When there were festivities ahead, the preparation would go into overdrive with everyone coming together to make conscientiously elaborate dishes.
 Often the women would sing praises to the Lord and ask for blessings for our meal.

 As a single father, I became the cook for reasons of economy and love.
 I would always ask my children what they would like for dinner.
-I wanted to make a meal that they would love and have them experience my heritage and wonderful memories of childhood and family ties, that I hoped they will cherish.
+I wanted to make a meal that they would love and have them experience my heritage and sow for them the seeds of wonderful memories of childhood and family ties, that I hoped they will cherish with their children.
 Sometimes they would ask for pizza or mac and cheese, but my heart would elate when they requested couscous, chorba or honey lamb tagine "Lham Lehlou".
 That is when I realized that for the women of my childhood, preparing meals was not a burden, but rather a genuine expression of love and devotion for their family.
 Their generosity and hospitality were also extended to treasured guests.
 These women were transmitting their ancestral practices to the next generation.

 My ambition is to share my heritage with our patrons.
-If I can bring and share a slight notion of this wonderful background, I would hope to create a cultural bridge for all of us.
-Honoring the frugal, simple and hard-working women who made cooking a proud demonstration of their nobility, love, and devotion to their family and guests is my destiny's.ambition
+If I can bring and share a glimpse notion of this wonderful background, I would hope to create a cultural bridge for all of us.
+Honoring the frugal, simple and hard-working women who made cooking a proud demonstration of their nobility, love, and devotion to their family and guests is my destiny's... my humble ambition.